julianlk522/julianlk.com/content/tech-qna.md

 +++
 title = 'Tech Q&A'
 date = 2024-09-04T23:29:32-04:00
-draft = true
+draft = false
 +++

 This page is a collection of questions that I had about various tech and the best answers that I could give now, to my earlier self, to help it make sense.
-Topics are mostly ones which I found especially confusing or not suitable to be answered by a quick Google search.
+Topics are ones which I found especially confusing or not suitable to be answered by a quick Google search.

 As always, please [let me know](mailto:jxl1729@miami.edu) if you see something false.
 I try hard to fact-check my statements but am not perfect.